-Standard of Progress
+Standard of Academic Progress

-To maintain benefits, students must maintain a 2.0 (C) or better grade point average (GPA) during each grading period.
+VA students must maintain a minimum grade point average of not less than 2.0 GPA (C) each grading period to maintain benefits.
 Each VA student is expected to complete the program within the number of training hours (clock hours) approved by the Bureau of State Approving Agency for Veterans Training, Florida Department of Veterans' Affairs.
-In addition, the student must meet the skill or technical requirements of their particular program.
+The student will not receive VA benefits for any period of hours over the posted clock hours for the program.
+In addition, the student must meet any skill or technical requirement of his or her program.